leandromoreira/cdn-up-and-running/README.md

 ## Nginx - quick introduction

 Nginx is a web server that will behave as you [configured it](http://nginx.org/en/docs/beginners_guide.html#conf_structure).
-Its configuration file uses [directives](http://nginx.org/en/docs/dirindex.html) as the main factor to change properties.
+Its configuration file uses [directives](http://nginx.org/en/docs/dirindex.html) as the dominant factor.
 A directive is a simple construction to set properties in nginx.
 There are two types of directives: simple and block (context).

 A simple directive is formed by its name followed by parameters ending with a semicolon.